 Jumping mechanics is essential to have a great vertical leap, the approach to your two-footed jump is all about the speed you generate as you reach the explosion stage.
 Speed creates momentum and momentum produces air, it’s that simple.
 As you approach the jump you should not be solely focused on generating speed, however, as you should also be focusing on maintaining maximum control of your body.

 I cannot count how many times I have overrun my jump because I generated too much speed on the approach.
-This led me to be off-balance as I elevated, which greatly reduced the height of my vertical jump.
+This led me to be off-balance as I elevated, greatly reducing my vertical jump’s height.

 Step 2: The Final Two Steps

-As you generate speed, you also want to ensure that your last two steps before elevation are also your best steps.
+As you generate speed, you also want to ensure that your last two steps before elevation are your best.
 These steps will put you in the optimal position to use the full strength of your lower body to elevate.

-To utilize the last two steps to their fullest be sure that as you approach the jump, your legs are loose and slightly bent.
-The last step should also be your largest, as you are essentially looking to control your body and stabilize yourself in the sweet spot on the floor.
+To utilize the last two steps to their fullest, be sure that your legs are loose and slightly bent as you approach the jump.
+The last step should also be your largest, as you want to control your body and stabilize yourself in the sweet spot on the floor.
 This stabilization will put you in the optimal position to attack the rim or the in-flight basketball.

-It is also important that as you approach the explosion zone you have lowered your center of gravity by lowering your hips.
-This will allow you to maintain balance and will keep your jump from losing momentum, which causes your jump to extend outwards instead of upwards.
+As you approach the explosion zone, it is also important that you have lowered your center of gravity by lowering your hips.
+This will allow you to maintain balance and keep your jump from losing momentum, which causes your jump to extend outwards instead of upwards.

 Step 3: Generating Arm Momentum

-Oftentimes athletes will be so focused on the jump itself that they forget to generate the two-arm swing.
-Do not cheat yourself, this is an essential part of the elevation process and can add inches to your vertical jump.
+Often, athletes will be so focused on the jump that they forget to generate the two-arm swing.
+Do not cheat yourself; this is essential to the elevation process and can add inches to your vertical jump.

 Step 4: Take-off Zone

-The quality of a jump is only as good as the zone from which it originates from.
-A two-footed elevation is not all about athleticism, it is about placing yourself in the best possible position to succeed.
+The quality of a jump is only as good as the zone from which it originates.
+A two-footed elevation is not all about athleticism.
+It is about placing yourself in the best possible position to succeed.

 Thus, it is essential that as you approach the take-off zone, you plant your back foot while approaching the jump while your front foot approaches at a slight angle.
-The severity of the angle will largely be dependent on the speed at which you approach the jump.
+The angle’s severity will largely depend on the speed at which you approach the jump.

 Step 5: Elevation

-Once you have reached the take-off zone ensure that you bend your knees, square your hips to the target, and spring upwards while straightening your legs.
+Once you have reached the take-off zone, bend your knees, square your hips to the target, and spring upwards while straightening your legs.
 Never take flight with fully extended legs, however, as that can lead to injuries as you impact the ground on your landing.

 Leaving a bend in your knees on the landing of your jump will also allow you to quickly elevate again should you need to keep the ball alive after your first attempt.